SwathiSowmya/Information-Retrieval-Systems/README.md

 # IRS
+There are two ipynb files:
-Information Retrieval using boolean model
+1. Information Retrieval using boolean model
+2. Summarization of Text - NLP